bestfan/HB-UNI-Sen-CO2/README.md

-# HB-UNI-Sen-CO2-STM32
+# HB-UNI-Sen-CO2

-### CO2 Sensor for Homematic with STM32
+### CO2 Sensor for Homematic with STM32 and RP2040 pico

 Inspired by the excellent work of [MHSteve](https://github.com/HMSteve/HB-UNI-Sen-CO2/blob/main/README.md) I enhanced his solution by the following features:
-- Use of STM32 boards (Blue Pill or Maple Mini)
+- Use of STM32 boards (Blue Pill or Maple Mini) and RP2040 pico board
 - Compatibility with standard sensor casing (86x86 mm)
 - Use of Winsen MH-Z19 CO2 Sensor instead of SCD30 as option
 - Use of touch pad as config button
 - Use of RGB LED for traffic light instead of red/green LED

-Due to the missing battery support of the STM32 boards and the space restrictions I left out the rechargeable batteries which seems to be bearable for me, since a power supply is needed anyway.
+Due to the missing battery support of the STM32 and RP2040 boards and the space restrictions I left out the rechargeable batteries which seems to be bearable for me, since a power supply is needed anyway.

 Here you can see some photos how the assembled boards look like